Security-Onion-Solutions/securityonion-docs/soc.rst

 On the left side of the page, you'll see links for analyst tools like :ref:`alerts`, :ref:`hunt`, :ref:`cases`, :ref:`pcap`, :ref:`kibana`, :ref:`cyberchef`, :ref:`playbook`, and :ref:`attack-navigator`.
 While :ref:`alerts`, :ref:`hunt`, :ref:`cases`, and :ref:`pcap` are native to SOC itself, the remaining tools are external and will spawn separate browser tabs.

+If you'd like to customize SOC, please see the :ref:`soc-customization` section.

 .. toctree::
    :maxdepth: 2